campug/learning-resources/README.rst

 https://blog.jetbrains.com/ (covers PyCharm and their other IDEs) and https://blogs.msdn.microsoft.com/pythonengineering/ respectively.
 For personal use, they should both be free.

-I hope all of that helps - feel free to come back with more specific questions/requests if needs be (although I don’t promise to know the answer!)

 Notes from the October 2019 CamPUG meeting
 ==========================================